elemental-lf/ansible-docker/README.md

 Ansible role to install Docker stand-alone or in swam mode on a RHEL/CentOS 7 host.

+Swarm support is work in progress but it can successfully build a running cluster.

 The file containing the TLS key for accessing the Docker API is currently not encrypted.
 It could be encrypted with ansible-vault because the copy module would decrypt it on the fy.
 Unfortunately it's also currently